 How to hook people in with the right messaging?

 There are several ways to create a positive attitude towards the advertised product or service and engage people with your offer:

-- Offer a discount for sharing information about your brand on social media.
+- Offer a discount for sharing information about your business on social media;

 - Offer free delivery and underline it in your display ad creative.